The Purposes of Jewish Livingand The Rhythms of Jewish Living

 Location: Adath Jeshurun, 10500 Hillside Lane W, Minnetonka

-This two-year course goes far beyond one-shot lectures or short-term seminars, challenging adult Jewish learners to engage in Jewish learning in a serious and comprehensive way.
-Each lesson is designed to inspire and enlighten students irrespective of their prior experience or background.
-Through this text-based, discussion oriented, pluralistic program you will:
+This two-year course goes far beyond one-shot lectures or short-term seminars.
+It will challenge you to engage in Jewish learning in a serious and comprehensive way.
+Each lesson is designed to inspire and enlighten you irrespective of your prior experience or background.
+Through this text-based, discussion-oriented, pluralistic program you will:

 Come to understand Jewish practices in new and meaningful ways

 Build community within and beyond the classroom

 Consider the big ideas and important events that have animated Jewish life over the millennia